Rebolon/tuto-babel-transpile/README.md

 console.log('end')
 ```

-I'm not an expert, just a devlopper that tryed to understand Babel.
+I'm not an expert, just a devloper that tryed to understand Babel.
 I'm sure i missed a lot of thing.
 I just know that all this works, but maybe we could do a lot better.
 Tell me how to improve this :-)

+Here are some sources that helped me to understand some concepts: https://hackernoon.com/polyfills-everything-you-ever-wanted-to-know-or-maybe-a-bit-less-7c8de164e423#---236-244